-Mr J Garner will ensure that all supervisory staff, machine operators and banksmen are instructed in the procedures to be followed.
-Any sub-contractors involved in excavation work will be issued with full information obtained from service authorities and will also be involved in any consultation procedures.
-All persons on site are to be instructed in the operation of a Permit to Work system if applicable.
+Mr J Davey will ensure that all supervisory staff, machine operators and banksmen are instructed in the procedures to be followed.
+All persons on site are to be instructed in the operation of a Permit to Work system, which must be adhered to at all times.

-Mr J Garner will ensure that any services installed as temporary supplies or as part of the permanent works are accurately plotted on a site plan and, if temporary, are physically marked along their routes by means of timber stakes and notices, or other appropriate means.
+The principal contractor must ensure that any services installed as temporary supplies or as part of the permanent works are accurately plotted on a site plan and, if temporary, are physically marked along their routes by means of timber stakes and notices, or other appropriate means.